 Matus Law Group

 The Matus Law Group was built around compassion and understanding for special needs families.
 We know how much you want your child to have a fulfilling life, and we can help you create an estate plan with that in mind.
-If you have any further questions or would like to speak to a professional estate planning attorney, contact The Matus Law Group.
+If you have any further questions or would like to speak to a professional New Jersey estate planning attorney, contact us at (732) 785-4453 to schedule a consultation.